Partnerships

 ISD administration and/or designees will select team members.
 See “Forming the Implementation Team” for more guidance.

-Select local districts and/or programs to receive training
+Select member districts and/or ISD programs to receive training

 Forming the Implementation Team